Care instructions

 Seasonal Notes

-• Keep an eye on the humidity (hygrometer)
+• Monitor humidity (hygrometer)

 • Do not place directly next to radiators